afni/afni_doc/boring/main_toc.rst

 Boring stuff
 #############

-This section mainly contains internal-focused documentation on writing help files, focusing on specific formatting for things like RST, and ZZZZZzzzzzzz.......
+This section mainly contains internally-focused documentation on writing help files, describing the specific formatting for things like RST, and ZZZZZzzzzzzz.......

 .. toctree::
    :maxdepth: 2